 The AI Act categorises AI systems into four risk levels:

-Prohibited AI Practices in AI Act
+Prohibited AI Practices

 - Social credit systems that evaluate individuals for government purposes